 Therapeutic recreation is a diverse field that offers graduates varied career opportunities.
 TR specialists work in hospitals, acute and sub-acute care settings, nursing homes, centers for physical medicine and rehabilitation, psychiatric institutions, substance abuse centers, correctional facilities, juvenile services, public parks and recreation departments, volunteer agencies, after-care centers, and sheltered workshops.

-“Through the quality education and amazing support I've received in the TR program, I have grown not only professionally, but personally as well.
-I truly believe that the best professors at GVSU can be found in the TR program.
-I have learned so much about the therapeutic recreation field and feel confident in the knowledge I've acquired.”
+“Through the quality education and amazing support I’ve received from the professors in the TR program, I have grown not only professionally but personally as well.
+I have learned so much about the field and feel confident in the knowledge I’ve acquired.”